As this course is collaborative, you will be creating some of the material. This material will be posted on this site.This page addresses:

 - You are also encouraged to ask intelligent questions.
 Such posts will also be given a comments section, and you can answer each other’s questions.
 You will be allowed to submit record of the answers you posted throughout the semester for a percentage of your grade.

 You will be given “freelance” status which will allow you to write entries for these categories.

 You will write the Title, Body text, and an Excerpt.
-Please see the picture below and note that you will not have to enter anything on the right hand of the page except you will have to click the Save button (also indicated below) when you are done.
+Please see the picture below and note that when writing a first draft, you will not have to enter anything on the right hand of the page except you will have to click the Save button (also indicated below) when you are done.

-For example, some of you may want to include images on your pages.
+Moving on to post presentation, some of you may wish include images on your pages.
 Note that this is not required!
 It is merely an option for those who want to get creative with their pages.
 You will not be able to upload images to the site, but you will be able to link to images (providing the image license permits sharing) as explained here.You may also choose to use basic formatting, as explained below.
 Please note again: this is not required.
 However, students choosing to embellish their pages in this way will gain very elementary experience in basic digital literacy.

 - Bold text is to be wrapped in asterisks:

 - Links are included with the following code:

 - And once again, if you wish to include images, please follow the instructions here.